coucounco/bookingsync-fake-api/README.md

 # BookingSync Fake API

-## About

-This is a replication of the bookingsync API with the ability to seed fake data.
-This project is made for developpment purpose.
+This is a replication of the [BookingSync API v3](https://developers.bookingsync.com/reference/) with the ability to seed fake data.
+This project is made for developpment purpose only.

 ## Getting started